DrMeow733/DuckiePlayback/README.md

 # DuckiePlayback
-Make duckiebot replay set of movements from csv file
+Make duckiebot replay set of movements from csv file.

+CSV is formatted as `velocity, omega, time`